How to Prepare for an HR Assistant Interview: Questions and Tips

 "Tell me about a time you had to stay organised"

-This is testing for structure and prioritization.
-Even if your past jobs weren’t in HR, use examples from admin work, retail, volunteering, or university projects.
+This is looking for structure and prioritisation.
+Even if your past jobs weren't in HR, use examples from admin work, retail, volunteering, or university projects.

 Example: